victorpopkov/cask-tools/doc/cask-homepage.md

 From [RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html):

-> Note that the absolute path cannot be empty; if none is present in the
+> Please note, that the absolute path cannot be empty; if none is present in the
 > original URI, it MUST be given as "/" (the server root).

 Example: